Profisee/kubernetes/Azure-Terraform/README.md

 - Review Azure Activity Log in the portal for resource-level errors
 - Check the deployment script logs for detailed error information

-## Migration from ARM Template

-This Terraform configuration replaces the ARM template deployment with these improvements:

-✅ **Version Control**: Infrastructure code can be versioned and tracked
-✅ **Repeatability**: Consistent deployments across environments
-✅ **State Management**: Terraform tracks resource state for updates
-✅ **Dependency Management**: Automatic resource dependency resolution
-✅ **Validation**: Built-in validation for configuration values
-✅ **Preview Changes**: See what will be changed before deployment
-✅ **Modularity**: Easier to customize and extend

-### Key Differences from ARM:

-- Uses `.tf` files instead of `.json` ARM templates
-- Configuration in `terraform.tfvars.json` instead of parameters file
-- Deployment via `terraform apply` instead of `az deployment`
-- State file tracking (stored locally or in remote backend)
-- More granular resource management and updates

 ## Cleanup